MerosCrypto/Meros/README.md

 ### Whitepaper: Being  Written

 #### Current State
 This project is not usable.
-It has secure RNG, SHA512 hashes, Elliptic Curve Keys, Addresses, Lyra2 mining, and the reputation blockchain complete.
-That said, there's a lot more to do, from the Reputation master file, to the Wallet master file, to the lattice, to the UI, to the network...
+It has Base58 and Hexadecimal support, Secure RNG, Elliptic Curve Keys, Addresses, SHA512 hashes, Lyra2 mining, and the Merit Blockchain complete.
+That said, there's a lot more to do, including the lattice, the UI, the network...

 #### Compiling